 warnings.warn = warn

-# Azure cloud SQL DB
+# Lookup functions from# Azure cloud SQL DB

 var = datetime.datetime.now().strftime("%Y-%m-%d_%H-%M-%S")